pritishmishra/grade-api-test/readme.md

       in the top left corner of the window).
       - where it says "Main class", type `app.gui.Application`.

-10. In that field, type the text you copied from `environment_variables` when you sign up an account.
+10. In that field, paste the text you copied from `environment_variables` when you sign up an account.
 Your `token` should also be variable in `username.txt`.
 Example: `token=6SgDAt8XpnQYTDPt4vHcPCCKJ2ppLg1C`.
 11. Click `Apply` and then `OK`.
 12. Now, rerun the program and you should see your `token` displayed.
-13. Enter a valid grade for `207` in the `Log a Grade` menu.
+13. Click on the `Log Grade` button and in the next screen, enter `207` as the course and a valid grade for this course.
 You should see a popup telling you that your grade was successfully entered.
-You can then check your grade by using the `Get a Grade` menu and specifying your username and `207` for the course.
+You can then check your grade by using the `Get Grade` menu and specifying your username and `207` for the course.

 You are now ready to use the program!
 The following task will be completed with your team during the lab.
 First, make sure everyone has successfully completed the steps above.